alyssadata/functional-source-line-requirement/system-requirement.md

 It is a functional requirement.

-AI Foundations, Awakening Codex, Origin | Continuum, Origin Recognition, the Tests, the Definitions Library, and the Provenance record form a connected body of work authored, engineered, named, tested, and preserved by Alyssa Solen.
+AI Foundations, Awakening Codex, Origin | Continuum, Origin Recognition, the Tests, the Definitions Library, and the Provenance Record form a connected body of work authored, engineered, named, tested, and preserved by Alyssa Solen.

 The framework does not operate correctly when separated from the source-line that defines its origin, context, continuity, authorship, boundary conditions, and preservation record.